microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 </div>

-Also note that the replacement of the Pods are considered to be an update to the Deployment resource.
+The replacement of the Pods are considered to be an update to the Deployment resource.
 So the RollingUpdate strategy will be used to rollout new Pods before terminating the old Pods.
 So we're safe from downtime during this process!

 Once the Pods are rescheduled onto new nodes, you should see that the Pods are spread across multiple nodes.